-Now in its 41st year of operation, the Delaware State Lottery continues its winning tradition.
-Established games—PLAY 3 and PLAY 4—are still thriving, while POWERBALL® and MEGA MILLIONS® with multimillion-dollar jackpots, HOT LOTTO® with it's ability to produce jackpots from $1 million and up, and Multi-Win LOTTO and Lucky for Life™ with more chances to win, continue to attract new players.
+Now in its 44rd year year of operation, the Delaware State Lottery continues its winning tradition.
+Established games—PLAY 3 and PLAY 4—are still thriving, while POWERBALL®; and MEGA MILLIONS® with multimillion-dollar jackpots, LOTTO AMERICA® with it's ability to produce jackpots from $2 million and up, and Multi-Win LOTTO and Lucky for Life® with more chances to win, continue to attract new players.
 The Lottery offers a wide variety of Instant Games; it also operates Video Lottery games and Table Games at the three racetrack casinos: Delaware Park, Dover Downs and Harrington Raceway & Casino.
 Additionally, Sports Lottery and KENO® is offered at the three racetrack casinos and select Sports Lottery and Keno Retailers throughout the state.

 Lottery dollars benefit everyone

 By law, the Delaware Lottery generates income for the state's General Fund.
 The fund is a pool of money that finances a variety of state services.
 In this way, the Delaware Lottery helps pay for services that otherwise would require additional tax dollars.
-The Lottery—which has contributed more than $4.6 billion to the state's General Fund since 1975—contributed $211 million to the General Fund for the fiscal year that ended on June 30, 2016.
-The Delaware Lottery remains the 4th largest source of revenue for the state of Delaware.
+The Lottery—which has contributed $5.8 billion to the state's General Fund since 1975—contributed $215.7 million to the General Fund for the fiscal year that ended on June 30, 2021.
+The Delaware Lottery remains the 5th largest source of revenue for the state of Delaware.

 The Lottery's contribution to the General Fund helps to educate children and youth, protect neighborhoods from crime and pollution, maintain parks and beaches, ensure healthcare for families and seniors, and otherwise lend a hand to those in need.
 Legislators allocate money from the General Fund, with the governor's approval, to support these and other diverse state services and projects.
 Other sources of income for the General Fund are corporate and personal income taxes and various fees and tolls.